ONSdigital/dp-jmeter-single-tenant/Regression-pack-info.md

 https://www.ons.gov.uk/datasets/wellbeing-local-authority
 https://www.ons.gov.uk/datasets/regional-gdp-by-quarter

-User journey related to `Florence`, such as `creating a recipe`, `searching for collections`, `upload a dataset`, `user login`, etc. are also covered in this pack.

-To test `Elasticsearch-data domain` (7.10 as of 2nd March 20203) the [suicides dataset](https://dp-staging.aws.onsdigital.uk/datasets/suicides-in-the-uk/editions/2018/versions/1) filter journey was added to the list which is listed for staging environment.

 ## Note:
-This is not a complete list but to be extended as needed to meet the needs of internal users.
+This list is for refrence purpose and is not a complete list but to be extended as needed to meet the needs of internal users.

-`Site search`, `release calendar`, `dataset finder` , `topic finder`, `bulletins`, `cmd dimension search`, to name a few that can be added to the list in the future.
+User journey related to `Florence`, such as `creating a recipe`, `searching for collections`, `upload a dataset`, `user login`, etc. along with `Site search`, `dataset finder` , `topic finder`, `bulletins`, and `cmd dimension search`, can be added as and when the requirement arises.

 We use Elasticsearch (2.2 unmanaged) to host certain pages of our website which are listed as follows and not added to this test pack https://www.ons.gov.uk/allmethodologies